matbmoser/SOTA/README.md

 ```
 https://gitforwindows.org/
 ```
-> **_NOTE:_**: If you already have a virtualizated linux bash shell, like cygwin, please make sure you can execute .sh scripts.
+> **_NOTE:_** If you already have a virtualizated linux bash shell, like cygwin, please make sure you can execute .sh scripts.

 ### Install Docker:
 > **_NOTE:_**  Please check the system requirements to successfullu install docker